Kong/docs.konghq.com/app/2.0.x/hybrid-mode.md

 Services and Plugins.
 In Kong 1.1 we added the capability to run Kong without a database, using only in-memory storage for entities: we call this **DB-less mode**.

-For Kong 2.0, we introduced a new method of deploying cluster of Kong which is called the **Hybrid mode**, also known as **Control Plane / Data Plane Separation (CP/DP)**.
+In Kong 2.0, we introduced a new method of deploying Kong which is called the **Hybrid mode**, also known as **Control Plane / Data Plane Separation (CP/DP)**.

 In this mode Kong nodes in a cluster are separated into two roles: Control Plane (CP)